faridyusof727/changelog/README.md

 # Git Changelog Generator

-A Go-based tool that generates formatted changelogs from Git tags and conventional commits.
+A Go-based tool that generates formatted changelogs from Git tags and conventional commits, outputting in Markdown table format.

 ## Features